 Display the polar orbit tracks from a two-line element file.

-In the Data Sources tab of the Data Explorer, select the Under Development -> Imagery – Polar Orbit Track chooser.
+In the Data Sources tab of the Data Explorer, select the Under Development -> Imagery – Satellite Orbit Track chooser.

-Under Look In, navigate to the <local path>/Data/Polar/ directory and select the noaa18.txt file.
+In the Local panel, under Look In, navigate to the <local path>/Data/Polar/ directory and select the noaa18.txt file.

 Click Add Source to show the Field Selector.

-Under Displays, select Polar Orbit Track.
+Under Displays, select Satellite Orbit Track.

 Select what data to display in the Time Range tab of the Field Selector.

-Enter Apr 26, 2012 in both Date: fields.
+Use the calendar button to select Apr 26, 2012 in both Date fields.

-Enter 19:40 for Begin Time, and enter 20:00 for End Time.
+Enter 19:40:00 for Begin Time, and enter 20:00:00 for End Time.
 Click Create Display.